ava-labs/hypersdk/README.md

 we also run E2E tests in the `tokenvm` on each PR to the `hypersdk` core modules._

 ### Expert: `indexvm` [DEPRECATED]
-_The `indexvm` will be rewritten using the new WASM Progams module._
+_The `indexvm` will be rewritten using the new WASM Programs module._

 The [`indexvm`](https://github.com/ava-labs/indexvm) is much more complex than the `tokenvm` (more elaborate mechanisms and a new use case you may not be